 Do not operate system without a filter.
 A filter is required to protect the coil, blower, and internal parts from excessive dirt and dust.
-The BCE5E units are shipped with filters.
-Remove this filter if the return air register already has a filter.
+The filter is placed in the return duct by the installer.

-- Inspect air filters at least once a month and replace or clean as required.
-Dirty filters are the most common cause of inadequate heating or cooling performance. - Replace disposable filters.
-Cleanable filters can be cleaned by soaking in mild detergent and rinsing with cold water. - Install new/clean filters with the arrows on the side pointing in the direction of air flow.
-Do not replace a cleanable (high velocity) filter with a disposable (low velocity) filter unless return air system is properly sized for it. - If water should start coming from the secondary drain line, a problem exists which should be investigated and corrected.
+Inspect air filters at least once a month and replace or clean as required.
+Dirty filters are the most common cause of inadequate heating or cooling performance.

+Replace disposable filters.
+Cleanable filters can be cleaned by soaking in mild detergent and rinsing with cold water.

+Install new/clean filters with the arrows on the side pointing in the direction of air flow.
+Do not replace a cleanable (high velocity) filter with a disposable (low velocity) filter unless return air system is properly sized for it.

+If water should start coming from the secondary drain line, a problem exists which should be investigated and corrected.
 Contact a qualified service technician.